fbalarini/graphql-workshop/workshop/authentication.md

 }
 ```

+To try it out we're going to stop using GraphiQL because it doesn't have support to add new headers to the requests.

+Postman is a good option too, let's check it out in this [link](https://learning.postman.com/docs/postman/sending-api-requests/graphql/).

 ## Extra mile

 The way we built it, the authentication token is returned as part of the GraphQL response, in the `data` key.
 If we want to return the auth token as part of the response headers, can we?
 How would it be?